Kotlin/kotlin-by-example/_examples/ObjectKeyword.md

 2. Create rates object, where you set vars values
 3. Access object's vars
 4. Print total
-5. Access the instance, calling fun
+5. Access the instance (initialization), calling fun

 You can have also **object declaration**: is not an expression, and cannot be used in a variable assignment, must be used directly: